bdantas/osd/README.md

 Minimalistic meter-style osd (on-screen display) for GNU/Linux

 # Purpose
-Create a short-lived osd; repeat calls during timeout period update the existing osd instead of creating a new one
+Create a short-lived osd; repeat calls during timeout period should update the existing osd, not create new one

 # What you need
 0. GNU/Linux operating system and this script